 - The building and all grounds free of rodents, and other pests.

-- The building inspector will identify any building violations and will contact the owner with a written notice to comply.
+- After the inspection is completed, the Housing Inspector will identify any building violations and will contact the owner.

 Substandard Housing Inspection Fee

 The substandard housing inspection fee is charged in accordance with the City of South Lake Tahoe Schedule of Fees.
-The property owner is responsible to pay the fee, due within 30 days of receipt of the first violation notice.
+The property owner is responsible to pay the fee, due within thirty (30) days of receipt of the first violation notice.